-Ernst van de Wetering has sought to group this tronie with two other paintings by an unidentified artist from Rembrandt's workshop: A Man Seated Reading at a Table in a Lofty Room, ca. 1628-29 (National Gallery, London) (fig 2) and Travellers Resting (The Rest on the Flight into Egypt?), ca. 1629-30 (Mauritshuis, The Hague) (fig 3).^[7] He noted that these three paintings have technical and stylistic similarities, in particular the way in which the artist scratched into the wet paint to form outlines, an approach that differs from the way Rembrandt used his scratching technique to create textural effects.^[8] Aside from the use of Rembrandt's mother as a model and the superficial similarities in painting techniques, dendrochronological analysis also connects this painting to Rembrandt's Self-Portrait, ca. 1628 (Indianapolis Museum of Art).^[9]
+Ernst van de Wetering has sought to group this tronie with two other paintings by an unidentified artist from Rembrandt's workshop: A Man Seated Reading at a Table in a Lofty Room, ca. 1628-29 (National Gallery, London) (fig 2) and Travellers Resting (The Rest on the Flight into Egypt?), ca. 1629-30 (Mauritshuis, The Hague) (fig 3).^[7] He noted that these three paintings have technical and stylistic similarities, in particular the way in which the artist scratched into the wet paint to form outlines, an approach that differs from the way Rembrandt used his scratching technique to create textural effects.^[8] Aside from the use of Rembrandt's mother as a model and the superficial similarities in painting techniques, dendrochronological analysis also connects this painting to Rembrandt's studio: the panel support was cut from the same tree as that for Rembrandt's Self-Portrait, ca. 1628 (Indianapolis Museum of Art).^[9]